 \subsection{Benchmarks}

-\looseness=-1 We evaluate \name on two specialized benchmarks designed for private-library-oriented code generation: \textbf{NdonnxEval} and \textbf{NumbaEval}~\cite{zhang2026masterteachingllmsuse}.
-Since real-world private libraries are proprietary and inaccessible for public research, we utilize these benchmarks to \textit{simulate} private-library scenarios.
-These benchmarks target libraries released in 2024 and significantly developed throughout 2025, ensuring their latest APIs are absent from the training corpora of the models released before these dates to mitigate data contamination.
+\looseness=-1 We evaluate \name on two private-library code generation benchmarks, \textbf{NdonnxEval} and \textbf{NumbaEval}~\cite{zhang2026masterteachingllmsuse}.
+Since real proprietary libraries are usually inaccessible, these benchmarks use recently released public libraries as proxies.
+Both target libraries were released in 2024 and actively developed in 2025, reducing the chance that models have memorized their latest APIs or benchmark tasks.

-\begin{itemize}[leftmargin=15pt] \item \textbf{NdonnxEval.} This benchmark evaluates code generation using the \texttt{ndonnx} library, an ONNX-based tensor library.
-It consists of 169 manually curated programming instances.
-On average, each instance requires the coordinated invocation of more than 4 distinct APIs and is rigorously verified by over 9 unit tests to ensure functional correctness.
+\begin{itemize}[leftmargin=15pt] \item \textbf{NdonnxEval} evaluates code generation with \texttt{ndonnx}, an ONNX-based tensor library.
+It contains 169 manually curated tasks, each requiring more than 4 APIs on average and verified by over 9 unit tests.

-\item \textbf{NumbaEval.} This benchmark focuses on code generation with the \texttt{numba-cuda} library, which is used for high-performance CUDA JIT compilation.
-It contains 187 manually curated instances involving complex algorithmic requirements.
-Following the same rigorous construction standards as NdonnxEval, each instance requires the coordinated use of more than 4 distinct APIs on average and is verified by over 9 unit tests to ensure high quality and solvability. \end{itemize}
+\item \textbf{NumbaEval} targets \texttt{numba-cuda} for CUDA JIT programming.
+It contains 187 manually curated tasks with complex algorithmic requirements, also requiring more than 4 APIs on average and verified by over 9 unit tests. \end{itemize}